-1. Can we drive till base village for Devkund Waterfall ?
+1. Can we drive to the base village for Devkund Waterfall?

-Yes you can drive till the start point of the Devkund Waterfall Trek and paid parking is available at the base village.
-Devkund waterfall Bhira Dam is popular during the rainy season.
+Yes, you can drive till the start point of the Devkund Waterfall Trek and paid parking is available at the base village.
+Devkund Waterfall Bhira Dam is popular during the rainy season.
 Mumbai to Devkund waterfall distance is 125 kilometers it will take four hours to complete the road trip.
-Trek to Devkund waterfall from Mumbai is available with treks and trails on all weekends during rainy season and winter season.
-Devkund waterfall contact number is 8828004949 for stay, trek, guide, food.
+Trek to Devkund waterfall from Mumbai is available with treks and trails on all weekends during the rainy season and winter season.
+Devkund waterfall's contact number is 8591064044 for stay, trek, guide, and food.

-Devkund location can be reached by trekking through forest trail for about three hours from the base village along this dam backwater.
-Tamhini ghat mountains can also be seen looming in the background.
+Devkund location can be reached by trekking through a forest trail for about three hours from the base village along this dam backwater.
+Tamhini Ghat mountains can also be seen looming in the background.
 Devkund waterfall district is Raigad, and Andharban Jungle Trek district is Pune.

-We arrange devkund waterfall trek from Pune please click here for itinerary.
-Devkund waterfall distance from Pune is 99 kilometers it will take three hours to complete this journey.
-Devkund waterfall Pune Maharashtra offers beautiful scenes throughout the year.
+We arrange the Devkund waterfall trek from Pune please click here for the itinerary.
+Devkund waterfall's distance from Pune is 99 kilometers it will take three hours to complete this journey.
+Devkund Waterfall Pune Maharashtra offers beautiful scenes throughout the year.